 On the other hand, if $d_{a_{i+1}}d_{a_i}\neq0$, then there is a non-zero multiplication in

-As such an multiplication is induced from terms in the potential (\cite[\S~A.15]{K8}), which are 3-cycles, we deduce that $V_{i_1}, V_i$ and $V_{i+1}$ are in a single triangle of $\TT_0$.
-This contradicts to the fact mentioned above.
-Similarly for the case when $d_{a_{i}}d_{a_{i+1}}=0$.
+As such a multiplication is induced from terms in the potential (\cite[\S~A.15]{K8}), which are 3-cycles, we deduce that $V_{i_1}, V_i$ and $V_{i+1}$ are in a single triangle of $\TT_0$.
+This contradicts the fact mentioned above.
+The case when $d_{a_{i}}d_{a_{i+1}}=0$ is similar.